First-order elliptic boundary value problems on manifolds with non-compact boundary: The model operator

 \section{The model operator}

 We first consider the ``model operator'' associated to our problem, which is denoted by $D_0 = \sym_0(\partial_t + A)$.

 Throughout this section, due to the assumptions we make in \ref{ExtSetup} (in particular \ref{Hyp:ExtFirst}), we identify the unique closed extension $\close{A}$ with $A$, and similarly for $\tilde{A}$.
 In \cite{BBan} the boundary was compact and therefore, the boundary operators exhibited pure point spectrum.
 However, they were merely bi-sectorial and not, in general, selfadjoint.
 In particular, this meant that their generalised eigenspaces were in general nonorthogonal and possibly of higher algebraic multiplicity.
-However, bi-sectorial operators are well suited to analysis via the \Hinfty-functional calculus, which was afforded to us through pseudo-differential methods.
+Bi-sectorial operators are well suited to analysis via the \Hinfty-functional calculus, which was afforded to us through pseudo-differential methods.

 In our situation, despite the fact that the boundary defining operators are selfadjoint, we may have continuous spectrum, and therefore, we are again forced to abandon resorting to reasoning through eigenspaces.
 However, motivated by the ``global'' approach we develop in \cite{BBan}, we treat this case operator more in the spirit of the bi-sectorial situation via functional calculus.
 Unfortunately, due to noncompactness, it is unlikely we can resort to pseudo-differential methods to obtain access to the \Hinfty-functional calculus as we did in the compact case.
-However, since we are in the selfadjoint context, we can instead allude to the Borel-functional calculus as a suitable replacement.
+However, since we are in the selfadjoint context, we can instead allude to the Borel functional calculus as a suitable replacement.

 Recall that by the selfadjointness of $A$, we obtain a Borel functional calculus via the spectral theorem.
 In particular, this means we are able to construct bounded projectors $\chi_{I}(A)$, where $I \subset \R$ is an interval and $\chi_I$ its characteristic function.
 Let us write $\chi^+(A) = \chi_{[0,\infty)}(A)$ and $\chi^-(A) = \chi_{(-\infty, 0)}(A)$ and define $\modulus{A} := A \sgn(A)$, where $\sgn(A) = \chi^+(A) - \chi^{-}(A)$.